diaviloai/Onedebrid/currentsprint.md

 not a guaranteed exhaustive listing — see the repo itself for ground truth on files not mentioned in recent session notes.)

-## App Navigation State (as of Session 27)
+## App Navigation State (as of Session 27, unchanged in Session 28)

 Five routes exist, all wired into a single `NavGraph.kt`:

 - **Home** (`Route.Home`, start destination) → real `HomeScreen.kt`.
   Shows Continue Watching.
-Rows are tappable to resume playback.
-As of Session 27, tapping a row navigates **immediately** to Player via `Route.Player.build(mediaId, episodeId, resumeMs)` — no more resolving a `Media` on Home first.
-Any resolution failure now surfaces on the Player screen itself via its existing error card + retry, not inline on the Home row.
-This was an explicit, discussed tradeoff (see "What Was Done" below), not an oversight.
+Rows are tappable to resume playback, and navigate immediately to Player via `Route.Player.build(mediaId, episodeId, resumeMs)`.
+Any resolution failure surfaces on the Player screen itself via its existing error card + retry, not inline on the Home row (explicit, discussed tradeoff — see Session 27 summary).
 Top bar has Search and Settings actions.
 - **Search** (`Route.Search`) → real `SearchScreen.kt`.
 Reached via
   Home's Search button.
 Tapping any result (movie or TV show) navigates